olnazx/fastify-proper-limiter/README.md

 const redisClient = new Redis();

 fastify.register(limiter, {
-  // Limiter does not provide a default Store.
+  // Although limiter provides a default Local Store,
-  // You should explicitly set it.
+  // we will use Redis for this example.
   store: new limiter.RedisStore(redisClient)
 });